My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 Cham dance is gentle and unique, with the ritual series of steps towards the gods worshipped in the temples.

-Also, the Apsara dance is the enchanting dance created from the statues of Apsara carvings on the temples and towers.
-The smooth and gentle beauty and the appealing curves that nature has bestowed on the dancers easily to enchant the audiences when coming to My Son.
+Also, the Apsara dance is an enchanting dance created from the statues of Apsara carvings on the temples and towers.
+The smooth and gentle beauty and the appealing curves that nature has bestowed on the dancers easily enchant the audiences.

 The relics of My Son carry lots of sculptural architectural styles typical for each historical period of the Champa kingdom.